dune-project/dune-common/doc/buildsystem/dune-common.rst

 The test programs are not built automatically.
 You need to build them manually before running them using :code:`make build_tests`.

 The Dune test suite also defines tests that run in parallel.
-You may set an upperbound to the number of cores in use for a single test by setting :ref:`DUNE_MAX_TEST_CORES`.
+You may set an upper bound to the number of cores in use for a single test by setting :ref:`DUNE_MAX_TEST_CORES`.

 .. _disable: